Drive Modes

 Another mode is Valet.
 This one leaves only the door locks and ignition active or available for use by a valet to park an owner’s vehicle.
 Forgetting to disengage this mode will lock out the trunk and glove box, and may be temporarily confusing.

 These are all Sport Mode Indicators. plain ‘S’ is used both as a Sport Mode Indicator and a SynchroRev Match Mode (S-MODE) indicator.
 The SynchroRev Match mode is found only in a vehicle equipped with a manual transmission.
 It automatically adjusts the engine speed to match the selecting gear ratio while changing gears.
-Similarly, the two Sport Mode Indicators that follow will downshift an automatic transmission when engaged and enables performance shift features when spirited driving is detected, maintaining lower transmission gears to increase available engine braking and improve acceleration response.
+Similarly, the two Sport Mode Indicators and an Excite Mode Indicator, which is essentially the same thing, that follow will downshift an automatic transmission when engaged and enables performance shift features when spirited driving is detected, maintaining lower transmission gears to increase available engine braking and improve acceleration response.

 One manufacturer uses multiple mode options that can be set by the vehicle’s driver.
 The first uses a distorted letter V to indicate that V-MODE is chosen.
 The option exists only as part of a V-Series vehicle.
 Z MODE offers exactly the same options, but in another model.
 It indicates that a specific driving mode has been chosen as set by a specific driver.
 The image of a head and shoulders alone or alongside a steering wheel are MY MODE indicators from the same manufacturer.
 Again, drive options are chosen by the driver.